ShimingWang98/Facial_Feature_Crafting_against_Inversion_based_Identity_Theft/README.md

 ### Dataset Preprocessing

 The experiments run on cropped and resized CelebA dataset with image size 64 * 64,  and LFW dataset with image size 128 * 128.
-Due to the limited size of repository, the preprocessed datasets are not provided here.
-The dataset dictionary should have the structure shown as follows.
+The dataset directory should look like this:

 ```
 .